Back to articles list

 I am nodding realizing how awesome these nearly 24 hours with neurosurgery team in the department for adults of the University Hospital in Motol have been.
 Many thanks for giving to the young prospective students the chance to see how great work you all do on a daily basis and how the work of neurosurgeons and other healthcare professionals looks like in a top notch hospital.
 Special thanks to all the mentors of the Czech Hospital Placements Program mentioned in the article.
 I am genuinely grateful for your professionalism and warm hearted approach to all of us.
 Barbora, CHP Program Manager

-The Better Health Care Professional Podcast
+CHP Program launches the Better Health Care Professional Podcast